 Coronavirus — Book with confidence

-This page gives full information about your holiday and the pandemic.
-Together with the owners of our holiday homes, we want you to be able to book without having to worry about what will happen if lockdowns or tier restrictions mean that your holiday has to be cancelled.
-There is also information here about what we are doing, and what you can do, to make your holiday in Cornwall as safe as possible.
+Together with the owners of our holiday homes, we have made sure you can book without having to worry about what happens if your holiday has to be cancelled.
+Scroll down for full details of our Flexible Booking Policy.
+There is also information about what we are doing, and what you can do, to make your holiday in Cornwall as safe as possible.

 Phil Gendall, Managing Director